 Migrating solutions with multiple working copies to VisualSVN

-VisualSVN 7.1 for Visual Studio 2019 fully supports multiple working copies within a single solution.
+Modern versions of VisualSVN for Visual Studio 2019 and 2017 fully support multiple working copies within a single solution.
 For further details see the article KB7: Using Multiple Working Copies in VisualSVN.